Mumbles Hill WWII Defences :: Shared Description

 The anti-aircraft operation west of the summit was comprised of a command post bunker and four guns that could all concentrate their fire on the same target, supplemented by two other guns.

-Practice drills were required to learn to cope with the noise and smoke of sustained firing but were banned when one of the explosive shells detonated over Mumbles rooftops instead of at high altitude, shattering all the windows.
+Practice drills were required to learn to cope with the noise and smoke of sustained firing but were banned when one of the explosive shells detonated over Mumbles rooftops instead of at high altitude, shattering many lights.

 On the lower east side of the hill was 299 "Battery A" which had two 6 inch guns.
 "Battery B" was off the hill on Tutt Head and the Lighthouse Island.